MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ## Summary

 The sample application discussed in this case study is a .NET application designed to run queries against a database of blogs and associated blog posts.
 It utilizes the Entity Framework, a popular ORM (Object-Relational Mapping) for .NET, to interact with a SQLite local database.
 The application is structured to execute a large number of queries, simulating a real-world scenario where a .NET application might be required to handle extensive data retrieval tasks.
-The sample application is based on the [Entity Framework sample](/ef/core/querying/), but modified to run a large number of queries against a SQLite local database.
+The sample application is based on the [Entity Framework sample](/ef/core/querying/), but modified to run a large number of queries.

 The primary performance issue with the sample application lies in how it manages compute resources and interacts with the database.
 The application suffers from several common performance bottlenecks that can significantly impact its efficiency and, consequently, the compute costs associated with running it.
 These problems include:

 1. **High CPU Usage**: The application may be performing inefficient computations or processing tasks in a way that unnecessarily consumes a large amount of CPU resources.
 This can lead to slow response times and increased operational costs.

-2. **Inefficient Memory Allocation**: .NET applications, especially those that make extensive use of the Entity Framework, can sometimes face issues related to memory usage and allocation.
+2. **Inefficient Memory Allocation**: Applications can sometimes face issues related to memory usage and allocation.
 Inefficient memory management can lead to increased garbage collection, which in turn can affect application performance.

 3. **Database Interaction Overheads**: Given that the application executes a large number of queries against a database, it is prone to experiencing bottlenecks related to database interactions.
 This includes inefficient queries, excessive database calls, and poor use of Entity Framework capabilities, all of which can degrade performance.